OPC-ODBC bridge. Inserting OPC data to the MS Access database through ODBC

 Fig.1.
 OPC ODBC.
 Table structure

-- Advanced OPC Data Logger Professional, Enterprise, or trial version;
+- Advanced OPC Data Logger Professional, Enterprise, or a trial version;

-We need to add our variables to our opc logger .
-For that, we need to add the configuration to the application, if you haven't done that earlier.
+We need to add our variables to our OPC logger.
+We need to add the configuration to the application if you haven't done that earlier.
 To create a configuration, use the button with the plus in the application's main window.
 In the dialog window that appears, go to the "OPC Settings" tab (Fig.2).